Aubrey Lewis: Honours and awards

-Family and personal life
+Personal life

-On 22 February 1934 at the Liberal Jewish Synagogue, Marylebone, London Lewis married Hilda North Stoessiger, a child psychiatrist.
-Hilda died in 1966 which affected Lewis greatly.
-They had two daughters and two sons, all of whom survived Lewis.
-Lewis died on 21 January 1975 in Charing Cross Hospital, London.
-A memorial service was held in April at the Synagogue in which he had been married.

-Sir Aubrey had an austere appearance, captured in Ruskin Spear's official portrait of 1966.
+Lewis had an austere appearance, captured in Ruskin Spear's official portrait of 1966.
 But to those who knew him his high standards of personal and professional integrity went with a warm, kindly, humorous disposition which earned him the affection of colleagues and friends.
 Michael Shepherd described him as a "representative man" in Emerson's sense of the term.